gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-why-marek-is-awesome.md

 Command Line
 --------------

 ROS uses the command-line in order to accomplish many of its tasks.
 Let's begin by connecting to our robot:
 * Log in to the computer.
 Include relevant information (password, etc) here
-  * [Raspberry Pi][raspberry-pi-archlinux]
-  * [Beaglebone Black][beaglebone-black-archlinux]
-    * When you extract the bootloader tarball onto the FAT16 partition of the micro SD card you will get permission errors.
-This is fine, keep going.
-    * Make sure you install Archlinux Arm onto the eMMC!
-If you only install it onto the micro SD card, the next time your Beaglebone Black looses power and powers back up it will boot back into its original operating system.
-* Log in to the computer.
-Include relevant information (password, etc) here
 * Open a Terminal window via the Applications ...
 Accessories ...
 Terminal menu options (or the crtl + alt + t shortcut)
 * Try opening a new Terminal tab using Control-Shift-T. (Remember this shortcut - you'll be running lots of processes later, one in each tab.)